DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 **Parameters**: None

-**Returns**: List of all scenes in the project with name, path, and UUID
+**Returns**: List of all scenes in the project, including names, paths, and UUIDs

 **Example**:
 ```json